mhk76/morpionSolitaire/README.md

-# morpionSolitaire
+# morpionSolitaireServer

-Morpion solitaire game as web application with Node.js and AngularJS
+Morpion solitaire game as server application with Node.js